Why Did He Write This?

 “Any partial struggle must be brought back to these transcendent third objects; everything must be given its meaning by them, even when real history reveals them for what they are-namely, lures, lures just like the phallic object of the triangular Oedipal relationship.
 In addition, it could be said that this dualism and its transcendent object constitute the nucleus of the militant Oedipus, which must be confronted by a political analysis.”

 In comparison, a micropolitics of desire is not constructed around an authority that represents the struggle of the masses.
 It is not universally encoded in a single way.
-That doesn’t mean that Guattari doesn’t believe in organizing or party activities, but rather that these structures produce different “layers” of relativistic structures that have different internal ways of organizing their struggle, beraking off from the dualism of State representation.
+That doesn’t mean that Guattari doesn’t believe in organizing or party activities, but rather that these structures produce different “layers” of relativistic structures that have different internal ways of organizing their struggle, breaking off from the dualism of State representation.
 It doesn’t find its center in the State, whose power is only allowed to be overridden by a party, but rather center itself around a “multiplicity of objectives within the immediate reach of the most diverse social groupings”

 By focusing on the plurality of struggle instead of trying to construct formalized organized movements, many complex fights and struggles could be fought on many fields.
 Guattari points out that this is what he believes happened at the start of May 1968, where localized manifestation of desire on the scale of small groups resonated with repressed desire on a larger scale which were unable to express themselves due to the dominant forms of expression and representation - basically, things were able to string loose because of small releases of desire were able to break down dominant representations and release larger movements of repressed desire through this process.